jakobringler/blog/content/_index.md

 Press `Ctrl` + `K` to search for something

-You can use the interactive graph to browse the site and discover connections between notes
+You can use the interactive graph or the content lists below to browse the site and discover connections between notes

 ### Content Lists
-If you prefer browsing the contents of this site through a list instead of the graph, you can find content lists here too:

 - [All Notes](/notes)
 - [[notes/Houdini |Houdini]]
 - [[notes/Deep Learning |Deep Learning]]